Today we continue our Meet Zaloni series with Raj Nadipalli, Senior Software Development Manager.

 Q. What does a typical day in your life at Zaloni look like?

 My work day starts with a 7:30 AM daily scrum call with the development team.
 This is followed by a series of additional meetings with the development leads and managers in the India Development Center.
 During the afternoon hours, I typically have working sessions with architects in the US regarding new feature development.
 Additionally, depending on where we are in the release cycle, I arrange sessions with Product Management, CEO, VP and other architects.

 Q. What advantages do you find to working at a smaller startup vs a large enterprise organization?

 Before Zaloni, I worked for Cisco IT and there were several things that were different.
 Key benefit of a small organization is the flexibility and freedom.
 Additionally, because it is a startup the company attracts a lot of new college graduates who bring in fresh perspectives.

-Bedrock has a simple user interface to configure how you want to load data into Hadoop.
+It has a simple user interface to configure how you want to load data into Hadoop.
 This is called "ingestion".

-Bedrock then provides an inventory view and allows the user to organize data in the new Data Lake.
+The platform then provides an inventory view and allows the user to organize data in the new Data Lake.
 This allows consumers to later find what they are looking for.
 This is "organization".

-Q. What makes Bedrock unique?
+Q. What makes this platform unique?

-Bedrock is a single tool that enables data providers to publish data, data consumers to extract data, the operations team to manage data pipelines, and the data governance team to manage quality.
+Zaloni's platform is a single tool that enables data providers to publish data, data consumers to extract data, the operations team to manage data pipelines, and the data governance team to manage quality.